plotly/plotbot/README.md

 ## Local installation without docker container

-You can either install local the go pkg, or simply use go docker image to create a go docker container.
-For the former approach, please read the following guide.
-Jump to next section for the go docker image approach.
+You can either install locally the go environment, or simply use go docker image to create a go docker container.
+For the former approach, please read the following guide; jump to next [section](#using-go-docker-container-instead) for the go docker image approach.

 ### Setup your own Go environment